-1. Requirements

-- a) Proof of landlord's failure to - (1) Comply with building and housing codes; or - (2) Maintain the premises in a fit and habitable condition; or

-- (3) Keep all common areas in a safe condition; or - (4) Maintain all facilities and appliances supplied or required to be supplied in a good and safe working order: or - (5) Provide and maintain operable smoke detectors: or - (6) Provide and maintain operable carbon monoxide detectors (effective Jan.
-1, 2010); or - (7) Repair or remedy 12 "imminently dangerous conditions" (See G.S.
-42-42(a)(8)(effective October 1, 2009)

-b) Notice to Landlord
+- 1. Requirements - a) Proof of landlord's failure to - (1) Comply with building and housing codes; or - (2) Maintain the premises in a fit and habitable condition; or - (3) Keep all common areas in a safe condition; or - (4) Maintain all facilities and appliances supplied or required to be supplied in a good and safe working order. - (5) Provide and maintain operable smoke detectors b) Notice to Landlord

-- (1) Must be written for plumbing/electrical problems, except in emergencies or when repairs are necessary to put premises in a fit and habitable condition; - (2) May be oral for most defects, though written notice is helpful; - (3) Not necessary for defects existing at the time lease term began; - (4) Written notice required for defects in smoke detectors & carbon monoxide detectors.

-c) Compliance by tenant with G.S.
-42-43 and rental obligation

-2. Waiver of tenant's rights under G.S.
+(1) Must be written only for plumbing/electrical problems, except in emergencies or when repairs

+- are necessary to put premises in a fit and habitable condition; - (2) May be oral for most defects, though written notice is helpful; - (3) Not necessary for defects existing at the time lease term began; - (4) Written notices of defects in Smoke Detectors - c) Compliance by tenant with G.S.
+42-43 and rental obligation - 2.
+Waiver of tenant's rights under G.S.
 42-42 is not allowed per G.S.
-42-42(b).

-3. Relief available

-- a) Actual damages equaling the difference between the fair rental value of the premises free of defects and the fair rental value of the premises in their defective condition (Damages for rent abatement cannot exceed the total amount of rent paid by the tenant) - b) Consequential damages

-- c) Prospective rent abatement (See G.S.
+42-42(b). - Relief available - Actual damages equaling the difference between the fair rental value of the premises free of defects and the fair rental value of the premises in their defective condition (Damages for rent abatement cannot exceed the total amount of rent paid by the tenant) - b) Consequential damages - c) Prospective rent abatement (See G.S.
 42-41) - d) Treble damages and attorney's fees (G.S.
 75-1.1) - 4.
 Penalties (G.S.
-42-44 (a1) & (a2)) - a) Landlord liable for an "infraction" and subject to a fine of not more than \$250 for each violation if she/he fails to provide, install, replace, or repair a smoke detector or carbon monoxide detector under G.S.
-42-42(a)(5) within 30 days of receiving written notice. - b) Tenant must reimburse the landlord the reasonable and actual cost for repairing or replacing a smoke detector or carbon monoxide detector within 30 days of receiving written notice if tenant disabled or damaged the smoke detector.
+42-44 (a1) & (a2)) - a) Landlord liable for an "infraction" and subject to a fine of not more than \$250 for each violation if she/he fails to provide, install, replace, or repair a smoke detector under G.S.
+42-42(a)(5) within 30 days of receiving written notice. - b) Tenant must reimburse the landlord the reasonable and actual cost for repairing or replacing a smoke detector within 30 days of receiving written notice if tenant disabled or damaged the smoke detector.
 Tenant is responsible for an "infraction" and subject to a fine of not more than \$100 for each violation if she/he fails to make reimbursement within 30 days. - 5.
 May be asserted against owners or rental agents having actual or apparent authority to comply with G.S.
+42-42.

-42-42. - 6.
-May be asserted as defenses or counter claims as well and may seek recoupment or setoff.
-(G.S.
-42-40(1)) - 7.
+- 6. May be asserted as defenses or counter claims as well and may seek recoupment or setoff. - 7.
 Tenant may not unilaterally withhold rent prior to judicial determination that she/he may do so.
 (G.S.
-42-44(c)) - 8.
-Cases - a) Von Pettis Realty, Inc. v.
-McKoy, 135 N.C.
-App.
-206, 519 S.E.2d 546 (1999); disc. rev. den.
-351 N.C.
-371, 542 S.E.
-2d 661 (2001) (Proper measure of damages in rent abatement action based on breach of the implied warranty of habitability is difference between fair rental value in a warranted condition and the fair rental value in its unwarranted condition; however, damages cannot exceed total amount of rent paid by the tenant...also, tenant is entitled to any "special and consequential damages alleged and proved") - c) Creekside Apartments v.
-Poteat, 116 N.C.
-App.
-26, 446 S.E.2d 826, disc. review denied, 338 N.C.
-308, 451 S.E.2d 632 (1994) (Tenants were entitled to rent abatement for period during which rental premises were unfit; Landlord's difficulty in operating apartment complex does not excuse
+42-44(c))